Self-Organizing State-Space Models with Artificial Dynamics: Online state and parameter inference in SSMs

-In this section, we apply the theory developed in Appendix \ref{sec:theory} to obtain conditions on SSM \eqref{eq:SSM} and to introduce initial distributions $\mu_0(\dd\theta_0)$ and Markov kernels $(K_t)_{t\geq 1}$ for which SO-SSMs \eqref{eq:SO-SSM_new}-\eqref{eq:SO-SSM_new2} can be used to perform online joint state and parameter inference with theoretical guarantees.
+In this section we apply the theory presented in Appendix \ref{sec:theory} to obtain conditions on SSM \eqref{eq:SSM} and to define Markov kernels $(K_t)_{t\geq 2}$ for which SO-SSM \eqref{eq:SO-SSM_new2} can be used to consistently perform online joint state and parameter inference with the following theoretical guarantees: